Halloween Trick-Or-Treating Is Still On In New York, New Jersey Despite Coronavirus Pandemic

 On the other coast, however, Halloween will go forward as usual.

-New York Governor Andrew Cuomo said this week that he’ll offer “advice and guidance” about how Halloween should be handled.
+New York Gov. Andrew Cuomo said this week that he’ll offer “advice and guidance” about how Halloween should be handled.
 But as for trick-or-treating, he has no intention of banning it.

 “I would not ban trick-or-treaters going door to door.
 I don’t think that’s appropriate.
 You have neighbors.
 If you want to go knock on your neighbors’ door, God bless you.
 I’m not going to tell you not to,” he said.

-Across the state border in New Jersey, Governor Phil Murphy didn’t address trick-or-treating directly, but still seemed to obliquely suggest that it’s not off the table.
+Across the state border in New Jersey, Gov. Phil Murphy didn’t address trick-or-treating directly but still seemed to obliquely suggest that it’s not off the table.

 “Obviously, it’s not gonna be a normal Halloween.
 We’re gonna have to do things very carefully.
 I’m sure we’re gonna have protocols that we’ll come to.
 And God willing, the virus stays under control,” Murphy said, without specifying what those protocols will be.